Kiddush levana: Hasidei Ashkenaz additions

 A tradition in the name of Judah of Regensburg (1150–1217), first recorded in the early 14th century, calls for reciting "The voice of my beloved! behold, he cometh leaping upon the mountains, skipping upon the hills (Song of Songs 2:8)".
 Originally connected to the jumping component (even displacing it in MS Bod.
 1103), this addition was later reinterpreted by Kabbalists, who also added 2:9.
+It may have been inspired by a midrash (first found in Pesikta de-Rav Kahana) in which Moses "leaps" by introducing the Hebrew calendar before 400 years of slavery have elapsed.

 The Sefer Hekhalot, a lost work first mentioned in the early 14th century, called for including "Long live David, King of Israel" in Kiddush levana, and this addition was later endorsed by Samuel Schlettstadt (14th century), Zelikman of Binga (d. c.
 1470), Judah Obernik (c.
-1450), the Soncino siddur (1490), Abraham Saba (1500), Meir ibn Gabbai (1507), a Romaniote prayerbook (1522), a Sephardic prayerbook (1523), Isaac ben Eljiah Shani (1543), Naphtali Hirsch Treves (1546), and other prayerbooks, before being codified by Moses Isserles (in 1590) and Jacob Castro (before 1610).
-Schlettstatt compares the Hekhalot's addition to b.
-Rosh Hashanah 25a, but Obernik and Isserles associate it with the biblical commentaries of Nachmanides (Gen. 38:29) and Bahya ben Asher (Note: Compare his commentary to Exodus 12:2.
+1450), Moses ibn Habib (1490), Abraham Saba (1500), Meir ibn Gabbai (1507), Isaac ben Eljiah Shani (1543), Naphtali Hirsch Treves (1546), and many prayerbooks, before being codified by Moses Isserles (in 1590) and Jacob Castro (before 1610).
+Schlettstatt compares the Hekhalots addition directly to b.
+Rosh Hashanah 25a, where the phrase first appeared, but Obernik and Isserles associate it with the biblical commentaries of Nachmanides (Gen. 38:29) and Bahya (Note: Compare his commentary to Exodus 12:2.
 Retrieved January 30, 2025 – via Sefaria.)
 (Gen. 38:30), and Castro writes that it is based on Ps.
 89:37.
-Israel Zolli critiques the addition for interrupting the prayer's flow.
+Aaron Worms objected to this addition on theological grounds, and Israel Zolli critiques it for interrupting the prayer's flow.